SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/_index.md

 This section provides detailed implementation plans for specific LXC containers within the Phoenix Hypervisor ecosystem.

-#### 7.4.1.
-LXC 951: vllm-granite-embed

-This plan outlines the deployment, refactoring, and enhancement of LXC container 951, which is dedicated to serving the `ibm-granite/granite-embedding-english-r2` model.

-**Deployment and Refactoring:**

-*   **Declarative Configuration:** The deployment process has been refactored to use the new `vllm_engine_config` object, and the `phoenix_hypervisor_lxc_vllm.sh` script now dynamically generates the systemd service.

-**Enhancement Plan: Microservices Architecture**

-To enhance responsiveness and context-checking, the single-container architecture will be evolved into a microservices-based approach with the following components:

-*   **API Gateway:** A single entry point for all incoming requests.
-*   **Load Balancer:** Distributes traffic across multiple service instances.
-*   **Request Queue:** Manages traffic bursts and decouples request ingestion from processing.
-*   **Context Validation Service:** A new microservice to validate the semantic relevance of input data.
-*   **Auto-scaling Group of vLLM Instances:** A pool of `lxc 951` containers that can be automatically scaled.

 #### 7.4.2.
 LXC 101: api-gateway-lxc